chrislockard/chrislockard.net/content/post/2025-08-25-obnoxious-ssl-cert-requirements.md

 going to break anything when this goes live.*"
 {{< /callout >}}

-Yes, this will improve the warm fuzzy security feeling we all get at night, but how much actual risk is this requirement mitigating?
-The email notifications telling me I have weeks to implement this change make vague and hand-wavey nods toward the risks, almost like they are trying to justify a thought exercise.
+Yes, this will improve the warm fuzzy security feeling we all want at night, but how much *actual* risk is this requirement mitigating?
+The email notifications telling me I have weeks to implement this change make vague assertions of the risks, almost like they are trying to justify a thought exercise.
 Or an [academic theoretical][princeton] (which itself acknowledges "no study has yet to measure the effectiveness of these attacks on real-world certificate authorities")

-Although certainly not exhaustive, the Wikipedia page on BGP hijacking lists one example of a BGP hijack resulting in a mis-issued certificate, and that was for a South Korean cryptocurrency company in 2021.
+Although certainly not exhaustive, the [Wikipedia page on BGP hijacking][wikibgp] lists one example of a BGP hijack resulting in a mis-issued certificate, and that was for a South Korean cryptocurrency company in 2021.
 Total loss (according to Wikipediate): $1.9m USD.

 Huh.
-I wonder if industry is going to lose more than
+I *wonder* if industry is going to lose more than $1.9m implementing MPIC?
-$1.9m implementing MPIC? 🤔
+🤔

 But the absolute worst change is coming, incrementally, over the next three years.